 - Local Allergy - Yeah, allergies are bad in Austin.
 Display the graph of current and forecast allergies.

 I custom-wrote the client program since that's the only way I could have it exactly the way I needed it to be and also have it extensible for future needs.

-I also purchased a wireless card for that notebook which I ended up not using since the resume from suspend kept taking long time to reconnect causing network problems.
+I also purchased a wireless card for that notebook which I ended up not using since after resuming from sleep, it kept taking a long time to reconnect, causing network problems.
 I ended up simply plugging in a network cable.

 The other "large" expense was a Compact Flash drive ($45, 4Gb Crucial Lexar UDMA 300x CF) and the IDE to CF interface card for it ($35).
 I wanted a silent, low-power solution and a fast CF card with UDMA.

-The rest of expenses was miscellaneous hardware from Home Depot and Lowes, totaling about $30.
+The rest of the expenses was miscellaneous hardware from Home Depot and Lowes, totaling about $30.